-Common symptoms of acute central slip injury include swelling and tenderness over the top of the finger’s middle joint.
-In severe injuries, or in injuries that are not treated quickly, the finger may bend into the characteristic boutonniere position.
-In an acute deformity, the PIP joint cannot be straightened on its own, but can be straightened using the other hand.
-In chronic deformity, the joint may become stiff and fixed in this bent position and is unable to be straightened even when using force.
+Symptoms of boutonniere deformity include swelling and tenderness over the top of the finger’s middle joint.
+Signs of this condition can appear immediately following an injury or take up to three weeks to appear.
+In cases that are not treated quickly, the finger will rest in the characteristic bent position.
+In chronic deformity, the joint will become stiff and fixed in the bent position, even when using force.